 Leafs goalie Frederik Andersen leaves practice early, no word on injury status

-Toronto Maple Leafs starting goalie Frederik Andersen returned to practice today following a mysterious exit from Saturday's loss in Buffalo, but his time on the ice was short as he left the workout after about 20 minutes.
-Andersen was removed from the 5-2 defeat to the Sabres after one period, the result of an apparent upper-body injury.
+Boston Bruins right wing David Backes scores on Toronto Maple Leafs goalie Frederik Andersen during first period NHL action in Toronto on Monday, March 20, 2017.
+Andersen returned to practice today following a mysterious exit from Saturday's loss in Buffalo, but his time on the ice was short as he left the workout after about 20 minutes.

 Add your comments below